 In the end, though, provided it all ends with the desired divorce, the marriage will be dissolved, amicably or not.
 But there is no doubt that there once was a marriage, which is the opposite of what happens with an annulment.

-If you’re married and no longer want to be, and you’re wondering if an annulment is an option for you, read back over the list of reasons why a marriage can be declared null and void to get a sense if any of them apply.
-For most of the reasons, the marriage shouldn’t have lasted too long or the reasons become less credible.
+If you’re married and no longer want to be, and you’re wondering if an annulment is an option for you, read back over the list of reasons why a legal marriage can be declared null and void to get a sense if any of them apply.
+For most of the reasons, the void or voidable marriage shouldn’t have lasted too long or the reasons become less credible.

-If none of the reasons seem to apply, a divorce, preferably an uncontested one, will be your best option.
+If none of the reasons seem to apply, a divorce decree, preferably an uncontested one, will be your best option.
 If you’re not sure, you should speak with an experienced divorce attorney or a family law attorney.
-You can call or email us to set up a free consultation.
-We will be happy to talk with you.
+You can call or email us to set up a case evaluation.
+We will be happy to talk with you about your legal grounds.